-Any such rule leads to inconsistent results at the same time that it disserves principles of democratic self-governance, and it breeds inconsistency precisely because it is divorced from those principles.27 structure of the Federal Government itself."
+Any such rule leads to inconsistent results at the same time that it disserves principles of democratic self-governance, and it breeds inconsistency precisely because it is divorced from those principles.

+The majority then went on to embrace an understanding of federalism and the Tenth Amendment that had been put forth by Justice Brennan writing for the minority in National League of Cities.
+The principal means "chosen by the Framers to ensure the role of the States in the federal system lies in the structure of the Federal Government itself."
 Finding that the Constitution was created, in large part, to protect the states from overreaching by Congress, Justice Blackmun created a sort of "cost/benefit" calculus for determining the contours of contemporary federalism.
 Finding that "federal grants now account for about one-fifth of state and local government expenditures," he asserted that "the structural protections of the Constitution insulate the States from federally imposed burdens."